jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

+to the RFC process itself to improve the security of the resulting standards.Into 2022, we will be continuing research on reducing vulnerabilities at scale through ongoing yet\-unpublished projects such as:
+Rewriting BSD kernel modules in memory\-safe languages Continued contributions to the work of the
+Open Source Security Foundation, both technically and from a leadership perspective, including toward improving coordinated vulnerability disclosure and incident response for open source projects
+New contributions to programming language standards and internet architecture specs
+Creating an entomology of security bug types observed in Rust
+Continued experimentation with vulnerability\-finding query languages, including CodeQL
+A whitepaper on Automated Exploit Generation (AEG)
+19
+2021 NCC Group Annual Research Report
+Virtualization, Emulation,
+and Containerization
-to the RFC process itself to improve the security of the resulting standards.Into 2022, we will be continuing research on reducing vulnerabilities at scale through ongoing yet\-unpublished projects such as:Rewriting BSD kernel modules in memory\-safe languagesContinued contributions to the work of theOpen Source Security Foundation, both technically and from a leadership perspective, including toward improving coordinated vulnerability disclosure and incident response for open source projectsNew contributions to programming language standards and internet architecture specsCreating an entomology of security bug typesobserved in RustContinued experimentation with vulnerability\-findingquery languages, including CodeQLA whitepaper on Automated Exploit Generation (AEG)182021 NCC Group Annual Research ReportVirtualization, Emulation, and ContainerizationIn January 2021, Jeff Dileo released proof\-of\-conceptexploit code for his vulnerability, CVE\-2020\-15257, found in containerd \- a container runtime underpinning Docker and common Kubernetes configurations \- which resulted in full root container escape for a common container configuration.
-This was a flaw we disclosed in late 2020 for which a technical deep\-dive is available in a blog post entitled ABSTRACT SHIMMER (CVE\-2020\-15257\): Host Networking is root\-Equivalent, Again.In May 2021, Jeff Dileo and ex\-NCC Group colleagueAddison Amiri presented their research on dRuby Security
+In January 2021, Jeff Dileo released proof\-of\-concept exploit code for his vulnerability, CVE\-2020\-15257, found in containerd \- a container runtime underpinning Docker and common Kubernetes configurations \- which resulted in full root container escape for a common container configuration.
+This was a flaw we disclosed in late 2020 for which a technical deep\-dive is available in a blog post entitled ABSTRACT SHIMMER (CVE\-2020\-15257\): Host Networking is root\-Equivalent, Again.
-Internals at NorthSec.
+In May 2021, Jeff Dileo and ex\-NCC Group colleague Addison Amiri presented their research on dRuby Security Internals at NorthSec.
 This presentation discussed how dRuby (a distributed object system built into Ruby \- think CORBA or Javas RMI) works, where its insecurities